ravip0711/phase_0_unit_1/week_3/2_code_combat/readme.md

 Repeat releases 1 and 2 for each mission.

 ## Release 3: Answer the following questions
 When you are finished with all of the campaigns, answer the following questions.
-You may want to look at some resources on JavaScript before answering.
+You may want to look at sosourcesme re on JavaScript before answering.
   - What is `this` referring to?
 Think programming-wise rather than in the terms of the game.
   - What does the `()` do in JavaScript?
   - What is the point of the semicolons?